peanutshawny/Steam-Clustering/README.md

 ## Description of my Current Process
 Here's a breakdown of the steps I took and the conclusion I arrived at:

 I first created a webscraper using Beautifulsoup to scrap over 25,000 games off the steam website.
-Fields that were scrapped include title, release date, reviews, price, discount, and discounted price.
+Fields that were scraped include title, release date, reviews, price, discount, and discounted price.

 ```python
 def make_soup(url):